Skip to main content

 Semester two (two optional modules)

 Classes are in the evening between 5-7pm and 7-9pm.
-Optional modules may be subject to change and in the event of low numbers of students, some options may not be available.
+Optional modules may be subject to change.
+In the event of low numbers of students, some options may not be available.

 Semester three (core dissertation module over the year)

 The dissertation module is an independent research project undertaken over the year.
-You'll be matched with a supervisor with expertise in your chosen area of research who'll guide you through completing your dissertation.
-You'll meet regularly with your supervisor, either in person or on Teams.
+You'll match with a supervisor who has expertise in your chosen area of research.
+They'll guide you through completing your dissertation.
+You'll meet on a regular basis with your supervisor, either in person or on Microsoft Teams.

 There are also ten mandatory taught sessions on the dissertation module.
-These take place on alternate Wednesday evenings during term time – five in the first semester and five in the second semester.
-You'll be provided with an academic calendar with the exact dates when you enrol.
+These take place on alternate Wednesday evenings during term time.
+There are five in the first semester and five in the second semester.
+We'll provide you with an academic calendar with the exact dates when you enrol.

 Other commitments

-We encourage you to attend other voluntary training courses and opportunities that fall on other days where possible.
-These are circulated by email throughout the course.
+We encourage you to attend voluntary training courses and opportunities where possible.
+You'll receive these opportunities by email throughout the course.

 Enrichment weeks

-During both semesters where there are local half-term holidays, teaching doesn't take place during these weeks.
-Instead, we offer all students ‘enrichment weeks’ of optional activities.
-These have included guest lectures, training sessions, theatre trips, visits to museums, and more.
-We encourage everyone studying on this criminal justice degree to come along to enrichment weeks in both semesters.
+Teaching doesn't take place during local half-term holidays.
+Instead, you'll have ‘enrichment weeks’ with optional activities.
+These may include guest lectures, training sessions, theatre trips, visits to museums, and more.
+We encourage everyone to come along to enrichment weeks in both semesters.

 Course assessment

-The MSc Leadership in Criminal Justice and Policing course assessment methods consist of a mixture of essays, reports, case studies, and presentations, to help you develop a wide range of knowledge and skills.
-These have been uniquely designed to offer experience of real-life tasks that you may be expected to undertake within a criminal justice workplace.
+Assessment methods include essays, reports, case studies, and presentations.
+We design your assessments to offer experience of real-life tasks you may be expected to undertake within a criminal justice workplace.
 Academic staff will use constructive and detailed feedback to support your learning.

 Entry requirements